klaasnicolaas/ha_nfc_scanner/README.md

 ## About

-Imagine that you could start or stop everything with a NFC tag in Home Assistant :smile: Every time you hold an NFC tag against the scanner (and the UID of it is included in the list), there will be an MQTT message to you go broker and eventually to Home Assistant.
+Imagine that you could start or stop everything with a NFC tag in Home Assistant :smile: Every time you hold an NFC tag against the scanner (and the UID of it is included in the list), there will be send an MQTT message to your broker and eventually to Home Assistant.
 With a LED you also get physical feedback, that the scanner has actually recognized your Tag.

 For the NFC scanner I designed a circuit board (PCB) and a 3D printed case.